Eagle-Lion Films: History

 Pathé Industries' Eagle-Lion Films subsidiary was founded in December 1945.
 From 1946 to 1949, Eagle-Lion was led by Arthur B. Krim; in addition to releasing films by Rank and reissues of David O. Selznick films, it produced its own B-movies.
-Bryan Foy the former head of the B-picture unit at Warner Bros., was in charge of production.
-Some of the producers working at Eagle-Lion included Aubrey Schenck, Jack Schwarz and briefly, Walter Wanger and George Pal.
+Bryan Foy, the former head of the B-picture unit at Warner Bros., was in charge of production.
+Some of the producers working at Eagle-Lion included Aubrey Schenck, Jack Schwarz, and briefly, Walter Wanger and George Pal.
 Directors included Anthony Mann.
 Cinematographer John Alton also worked on its productions.

 The initial arrangement was that Rank and Eagle-Lion would each produce five films a year.
 Costs were initially kept to less than $500,000 per film.
-Their first year of films were financed with $8 million in loans from the Bank of America which Robert R. Young personally guaranteed.
+Their first-year films were financed with $8 million in loans from the Bank of America, which Robert R. Young personally guaranteed.

 The company recorded a loss of $2.2 million in 1947.
 Krim later attributed this to them paying too much money for stars who were scarcely good enough to prevent insufficient box-office returns.
 This encouraged Eagle-Lion to change its mode of production, using more independent producers as a source for new films.
-Bryan Foy resigned as head of production to become an independent producer for the company and Arthur Krim became studio chief.
-Eagle-Lion would help finance the films and offer facilities, although producers would find their own money too.
-Along with Foy, other independent producers who worked for Eagle-Lion included Edward Small, Walter Wanger and George Pal.
+Bryan Foy resigned as head of production to become an independent producer for the company, and Arthur Krim became studio chief.
+Eagle-Lion helped finance the films and offer facilities, although producers found their own money, too.
+Along with Foy, other independent producers who worked for Eagle-Lion included Edward Small, Walter Wanger, and George Pal.
 They began making lower-budgeted films, enjoying particular success with film noir.

 Eagle-Lion had acquired the film studio of Producers Releasing Corporation (PRC), which had acquired the building from the no-longer extant Grand National Pictures.
-PRC was dissolved in August 1947 and its product was shifted to Eagle-Lion.
+PRC was dissolved in August 1947, and its product was shifted to Eagle-Lion.